legend-exp/remage/docs/rmg-commands.md

 * `PreClusterOutputs` – Pre-Cluster output hits before saving
 * `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.
 * `RedistributeGammaEnergy` – Redistribute energy deposited by gamma tracks to nearby electron tracks.
-* `SetPreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
+* `PreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
-* `SetPreClusterTimeThreshold * Set a time threshold for` – pre-clustering.
+* `PreClusterTimeThreshold * Set a time threshold for` – pre-clustering.
-* `SetElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.
+* `ElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.
 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.
 * `StepPositionMode` – Select which position of the step to store